bixb922/crank-organ/doc-software/README.md

 * Introduce D0 MIDI format type for --d0 switch of compress_midi
 * Allow download of multiple files in uncompressed tar format.
 * Replace "Purge tunelib" button of File manager/tunelib page with  "Select if not in PC tunelib" button.

+## Changes from July 8 to July 10
+* Fix missing program_number bug in note.html page
+* Fix "List by MIDI note" logic

 # 20. Programming language